adrianagiongo/RhizoWheat-ms2/scripts/readme.md

 - jki_seq1_taxa.xlsx

 ### 3. Rename NA
-This script replace NA for the latest taxonomy found for an ASV.
+This script replaces NA for the latest taxonomy found for an ASV.

 ### 4. Clean dataset
 This script removes unwanted taxonomic groups from the dataset.
 - Root NAs (Domain, Phylum)
 - Eukaryotes (Domain)
-- Cloroplasts (Order)
+- Chloroplasts (Order)
 - Mitochondria (Family)

 ### 5. Data selection
-This script selects group of samples to be analyzed separetely.
+This script selects a group of samples to be analyzed separately.

 ### 6. Rarefaction
 This script performs rarefaction based on the minimum sequences.